laneboysrc/rc-light-controller/doc/sbus-protocol.md

 * The HEADER byte is 0x0f
 * The FOOTER byte is 0x00
 * The FOOTER2 byte is 0x4 or 0x8 (contents of the upper nibble is ignored, it contains a slot number for telemetry use)
+* FOOTER is used in the original S.Bus protocol, while S.Bus2 changed to FOOTER2.
+* The upper nibble of FOOTER2 contains a slot number used for telemetry (see _Example packets_ below).

 * The servo information is 11 bits per channel
     Channel values describe the servo pulse duration from 0..2047

-* FOOTER may have been used in S.Bus, while later S.Bus2 changed to FOOTER2.
-The upper nibble of FOOTER2 seems to contain a sequence number (see _Example packets_ below).
+## Impact of S.Bus support on the light controller

+The S.Bus system uses an inverted UART signal (idle=low).

+The LPC812 and LPC832 do not support inverted UART, hence S.Bus can not be supported without additional hardware.
+(It would be possible to support "inverted SBUS" (idle=high), but as stated above this may not be useful due to lack of receiver support).

+For the Mk4P and Mk4S PCB we could integrate an inverter (1 MosFET, 1 Resistor) and route the inverted UART signal to an unused pin (e.g. GPIO10).
+The software could then route the UART RX line to GPIO10 if S.Bus is configured.

+For the user this means that only newer revisions of the Mk4P light controller (Rev3) can support S.Bus.

+The Baudrate used by S.Bus is 100000.
+This is a non-standard Baudrate, but it should be possible with the LPC8xx microcontroller.
+However, in case a Slave is used the Baudrate of the Slave would also have to be 100000 Baud.

+The WebUSB programmer and the CH340G chip used in the USB-to-Serial dongle do neither support 100000 Baud nor the inverted UART signal.
+It will therefore not possible to implement the "Testing" function in the Configurator for S.Bus.

 ## Example packets